-Welcome to the Unconstrained Ear Recognition Challenge!
+Welcome to the Unconstrained Ear Recognition Challenge 2019!

 A more in depth description of the images, acquisition procedure, dataset characteristics and other information on the AWE dataset is available in the Neurocomputing paper.

-UERC will use three image datasets:
+UERC 2019 used three image datasets:

-The train and test sets will be split:
+The train and test sets were split:

-We will provide all participants with a Matlab starter kit that will generate a matrix of comparisons for each sample in the dataset and compute all relevant performance metrics.
-The starter kit will help participants to quickly start with the research work and generate score matrices compliant with our scoring procedures.
-For the baseline approaches we will make a number of descriptor-based approaches (using SIFTs, POEMs, LBPs, etc.) available to the participants as well as a deep learning approach.
+We provided all participants with a Matlab starter kit that generated a matrix of comparisons for each sample in the dataset and computed all relevant performance metrics.
+The starter kit helped participants to quickly start with the research work and generate score matrices compliant with our scoring procedures.
+For the baseline approaches we made a number of descriptor-based approaches (using SIFTs, POEMs, LBPs, etc.) available to the participants as well as a deep learning approach, based on VGG.

 All scripts that were used to generate results for the UERC 2017 summary paper were also be included in the starter kit.